alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/risk-of-using-ajaxcontroltoolkit.md

 tags: [JQuery]
 categories: [JQuery]
 ---
 I like the [AjaxControlToolkit](http://www.asp.net/ajax/ajaxcontroltoolkit/samples/), but using those controls without a real knowledge of what is happening behind the scenes can be dangerous.
-We have a simple page that shows a list of objects of type A; for each line there is a button called â€œAssociateâ€, that opens a modal-like dialog where the user can search objects of type B. Each result of this search show a button call â€œSelectâ€ to associate that object to the A object.
+We have a simple page that shows a list of objects of type A; for each line there is a button called *Associate*, that opens a modal-like dialog where the user can search objects of type B. Each result of this search show a button call *Select* to associate that object to the A object.
 The page was written with ModalPopupExtender; for each line a User Control (that implements search and association) was included and managed by a ModalPopupExtender, a few lines of code behind, an updatePanel and the game is done, whoa, success

 ![](http://t0.gstatic.com/images?q=tbn:ANd9GcQibTJAPeCu_zm5Joz_TOvY7ahk9uPQMqeTVC06u63QXTNJ5UsZ)